Landen-Master/Reputation_Playbook/README.md

 **Example:** A file named keys.txt in the Users folder: ***C:\Users\keys.txt***\
 **Example:** A file within the directory of the project named data.txt: ***data.txt***

-Once the keys are verified, enter any IPv4 address, domain name, or MD5, SHA-1, or SHA-256 file hash to obtain quick reports from different reputation vendors.
+Once the keys are verified, enter any IPv4 address, domain name, or MD5, SHA-1, or SHA-256 file hash to obtain quick reports from different reputation aggregators.

 ## For Future Developers